-Greece is blessed with richness of natural products that promote wellbeing, maintain good health and lend heaps of flavor to countless dishes.
+Greece is blessed with a richness of natural superfoods that promote well-being, maintain good health and lend heaps of flavor to countless dishes.
 Here are some for you to look out for.

 The Olive and Olive Oil

 Native to Greece, olives have been cultivated in the Aegean since 2000 BC and, together with their oil, have since become a fundamental part of the lives of Greeks: Both feature in the people’s diet, religion, mythology, medicine, literature and art.